dharnitski/dharnitski.github.io/_posts/2019-04-29-skip-tests-in-go.md

 ---
 ## Run all the tests

-Before we dive into managing tests let's remind how to run the test in GO.
+Before we dive into managing tests, let's remind how to run the test in GO.

-This command line runs all the tess in all project packages:
+This command line runs all the tests in all project packages:

     go test ./...